Japanese Arm Sleeve Tattoos

 The three quarter sleeve will begin just above the middle of the forearm, perhaps the ultimate sleeve length.
 It fits most japanese tattoo imagery perfectly.
 Easily concealed with shirt sleeves.
 The drawback is the open skin at the lower forearm.
 The American tattoo collector is likely to decide to add more tattooing there at a later date, which may put the original sleeve slightly off kilter.

-Ready For an Authentic Japanese Sleeve Tattoo?
+Ready For an Authentic Japanese Arm Sleeve Tattoo?
 Schedule A Consultation Today

-Whether you envision a set of japanese full sleeve tattoos, three quarter sleeve tattoos, or half sleeve tattoos, choose American craftsman Carl Hallowell for yours.
+Whether you envision a set of Japanese full sleeve tattoos, three quarter sleeve tattoos, or Japanese half sleeve tattoos, choose American craftsman Carl Hallowell for yours.
 Carl’s expertise is dedicated solely to preserving the traditional forms of tattooing.
 You’ve heard it said that “they don’t make ‘em like they used to”.
 Well maybe they do.
-Channelling the strength of the japanese tradition through the fist of American independence.
+Channeling the strength of the Japanese tradition through the fist of American independence.
 Traditional Japanese Tattoo.
 Traditional American Values.
 That’s Carl Hallowell tattoo.

 Begin your journey to tattoo and contact Carl Hallowell to discuss your ideas for your sleeves.
 Carl turns your personal vision into your unique tattoo by connecting with you and translating your person into a set of traditional Japanese tattoo motifs that will reveal a man’s American power, or a woman’s American beauty.